si74/layer7lb/README.md

       -> 4xx error (client caused) - transparently pass that back -> 5xx - (server caused) - return bad gateway or try with another backend -> 1xx/2xx/3xx - transparently pass that back
       -> If there's a go error, return bad gateway response to the client.

+## Testing & TODOs:

+- Address all the todos in the code itself
+- Routing based on paths
+- Handling the loading of different origin sites
+- Add test cases - spin up new test servers as backends and ensure requests received